 Age/Battery Sulfation

+Batteries create electricity through a chemical reaction: sulfuric acid in the liquid electrolyte reacts with the lead on the plates, forming lead sulfate.
 Charging a battery reverses that chemical process, converting the lead sulfate back to metallic lead (on the plates) and sulfuric acid (in the electrolyte).

 As batteries age, more and more of the lead sulfate remains on the plates, causing the battery to bubble more and for longer when it’s charging.
-That bubbling (often called “boiling”) leads to more acidic vapor being able to escape the vents on the battery caps.
+That bubbling (often referred to as “boiling”) causes more acidic vapor to escape through the vents on the battery caps.
+Eventually, there’s enough present for it to cause corrosion on any exposed metal in the battery compartment.

 Overfilled Batteries

-This is why you need to periodically check the cells to ensure the electrolyte fluid (a sulfuric acid solution) is at the proper level.
+The out-gassing noted above causes fluid loss from the cells of a flooded lead-acid battery.
+But these batteries require that fluid to function correctly.
+This is why you need to periodically check each cell of the battery to ensure the electrolyte fluid (a sulfuric acid solution) is at the proper level.
 If the fluid level of a cell is low, it needs to be replenished with distilled/deionized water.

 Always use distilled water when filling the cells of a flooded lead-acid battery, and be sure not to overfill the cells.
 Wear gloves and eye protection whenever you’re working with batteries.

+However, overfilling a battery’s cells causes issues, too.
+If you overfill a cell, the excess water can lead to more acid vapor escaping during charging, causing more corrosion.
 The correct level for the fluid in a flooded lead-acid battery is just touching the bottom of the fill port.
-If the level is below that, fully charge them and then add only enough distilled water so the electrolyte level in the battery just reaches the bottom of the tube.
+If the level is below that, you want to fully charge them first, and then add only enough distilled water so the electrolyte level in the battery just reaches the bottom of the tube.
 Never fill them any higher than that.

-While it’s important never to overfill the batteries, it’s equally important never to allow the fluid level to drop to the point where the metal battery plates are exposed (which can damage them and shorten your battery life).
+While it’s important never to overfill the batteries, it’s equally important never to allow the fluid level to drop to the point where the metal battery plates are exposed (which can severely damage them and dramatically shorten your battery life).

 Leaking Due to Damaged Vent Caps or Battery Casing

-As we discussed above, flooded lead acid batteries require a venting system.
-This is also the main reason flooded lead-acid batteries need to be stored in well-ventilated areas – so that hydrogen gas (extremely explosive!) doesn’t build up.
+As we discussed above, flooded lead-acid batteries require a venting system.
+This is also the main reason flooded lead-acid batteries need to be stored in well-ventilated areas, so that hydrogen gas (which is highly explosive) doesn’t build up.
+However, cracks or flaws in one or more of the battery’s vent caps can allow too much acid vapor to escape (outgas) during charging.

 While these are extreme examples, any damage to battery caps, terminals, wires, or the battery casing itself can lead to excessive out-gassing.

 If fluid leaks out due to a damaged battery casing, the fluid (electrolyte) will cause corrosion.
+Left unchecked, leaking fluid will leave you with a non-functioning battery.

 Faulty or Misconfigured Charger or Converter/Charger